Ed Maruyama: From Brazil To Nunavut

 I am also a passionate photographer, so I have been thinking of investing more time into photography.
 Please, feel free to see a few samples of my work and a small idea of what’s going on in the north!

 I’ve been studying English since a small kid, as I was fortunate enough to have parents who had this vision that English is a world language.
-In high school, I had some french classes as well, and it’s been interesting to be involved with the francophone community in Nunavut, so I’ve been also practicing my french skills.
+In high school, I had some French classes as well, and it’s been interesting to be involved with the francophone community in Nunavut, so I’ve been also practising my French skills.

-I must confess I need to invest more time learning Inuktitut though.
-I would say, prior to coming to Canada, I was quite fluent in English, with enough french to keep up simple conversations.
+I must confess I need to invest more time learning Inuktitut, though.
+I would say, that prior to coming to Canada, I was quite fluent in English, with enough French to keep up simple conversations.
 It is essential that you speak & write the languages of the country you are moving to; I find it really sad to see people pretending to be in their own countries, forgetting they have moved to a new place, with its own official languages and cultures.
-I understand it is important to keep our roots alive, but I would say its way more important to adapt yourself to the canadian culture, than have Canada to bend its knees for you.
+I understand it is important to keep our roots alive, but I would say it’s way more important to adapt yourself to the Canadian culture than to have Canada bend its knees for you.

 What was your biggest culture shock?